 When you hit drums with sticks, you get vibrations moving from the drums through the sticks and into your hands.
 If you’re not holding the sticks optimally, those vibrations will cause strain on your hands, and you’ll eventually get a repetitive stress injury.

 When you use proper grip and you ensure that you’re not digging the sticks into the drums and cymbals, you’ll lower the risk of that happening.

 The second reason utilizing correct grip is so important is that it helps you play better.
 All the commonly used drumstick grips have been adopted over time as they allow drummers to play as optimally as possible around the kit.
 These grips allow you to use your fingers and wrists in the best ways possible so that you can play quick and powerful strokes on the kit.

 There are two main types of drumstick grips.
 These are known as matched grip and traditional grip.
-You’ll commonly find drummers either using one or the other, but some drummers occasionally switch between them.
+You’ll commonly find drummers either using one or the other regardless of their chosen drumstick style, but some drummers occasionally switch between them.

 Matched grip refers to when you hold your sticks and point them away from your body.
 In modern drumming, this is the most common way you’ll see drummers holding their sticks.

 The benefits of matched grip are that you have a wider reach with your sticks, and it’s easy to pick up.
 If you use matched grip, you can place your cymbals a bit further away to feel a bit more comfortable.
 Matched grip is also what all beginner drummers gravitate toward at first, which is why it’s easier to pick up.

 There are three different ways of holding the sticks within matched grip.
 These ways are known as German grip, French grip, and American grip.
 All of them have you pointing the sticks away from you, but they change how you position your wrists and fingers.